 Wyoming also has potential to supply certain critical mineral inputs to decarbonize the economy.
 Demand for certain critical minerals and rare earth materials is expected to grow strongly.
 For example, lithium demand is expected to increase by 585% until 2050 (International Energy Agency 2017).
 The U.S. Geological Survey has a list of 50 mineral commodities that are critical to the economy and national security.
 Wyoming has reservoirs of 27 of these 50 mineral commodities (see Table 4 in Appendix).
 However, it is not clear how economically viable it is to mine these minerals in Wyoming.
-To understand which critical minerals Wyoming's deposits are substantial and where it might be economic modeling of extraction costs.
+To understand which critical minerals Wyoming's deposits are substantial and where it might be economically feasible to mine them, the state must engage in geological mapping and consequent economic modeling of extraction costs.
 Wyoming may earn a premium for some of these minerals by mining them in the U.S. (for example, the Inflation Reduction Act includes an additional tax incentive for inputs to semiconductors sourced from the U.S. or a partner country with a free trade agreement (Section 13401)).
 Exploiting the potential in this area may include significant environmental risks and land ownership discussions, so strong institutional structures are needed to balance tradeoffs.
 Since Wyoming has a long history of mining and oil and gas extraction, it may have an institutional advantage versus other places.